-In partnership with re:source design we were commissioned to complete the identity design and user interface for their medical adherence App, medBuddy–an App that serves as a reminder for user’s medications and medical appointments.
-The App was commissioned by Right to Care, a South African NGO delivering prevention and treatment services for HIV and associated diseases by pioneering solutions that strengthen public healthcare.
+We were commissioned to design the identity and user interface for Right to Care’s medical adherence App, medBuddy.
+The App serves to remind users to take their medication and attend their medical appointments.
+Right to Care is a South African NGO that delivers prevention and treatment services for HIV and associated diseases by pioneering solutions that strengthen public healthcare.

-Because of the stigma often associated with HIV, we set out to design an identity and interface that feels inherently friendly and approachable.
-Since the aim of the App is to improve your health through positive behaviour, we knew it was important that users must feel good about using the App.
-To this end, we decided to place emphasis on the word Buddy over the word med, by capitalising Buddy in the word mark, and also designing a logo that resembles the “B”.
-The logo and App icon, is crafted out of generic medicine shapes, which could be interpreted as a lozenge, a capsule or a pill.
+Because of the stigma associated with HIV, we designed an identity that is friendly and approachable–we knew it was important that users must feel positive about using the App.
+To this end, we decided to place emphasis on the word Buddy over the word med, by capitalising Buddy in the word mark, and also designing a logo that resembles the “B” of Buddy.
+The logo and App icon, is crafted out of commonly found medicinal shapes such as a lozenge, a capsule or a pill.
 This reinforces the message that the App is not only intended to promote adherence to HIV medicines, but also any other medicine that promotes good health.

 We selected a bright and friendly colour scheme, ranging from blue to a reddish pink.
 This serves to indicate the degree of a user’s adherence, red being poor to blue being great.
 The medBuddy App was developed by re:source design, a software engineering firm and is available from both the Apple and Android App stores.